savbjork/startup/README.md

 ## 🚀 DB/Login deliverable

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.
+Basically, I moved all my storage to the Mongo DB.

 - [x] **User registration** - I did complete this part of the deliverable.
 - [x] **User login and logout** - I did complete this part of the deliverable.